sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 3. **Large DOMs still complete updates within practical times**
    In structures with tens of thousands of nodes, bulk updates of `textContent` or attributes complete within a practical time window, depending on the environment.
-   This is attributed to the performance of the underlying DOM engine, not to any special rendering control by Nablla.
+   This is attributed to the performance of the underlying DOM engine, not to any special rendering control by Sercrod.

 ### 5.3 Clarifying common misunderstandings

 Based on these observations, the following conclusions are appropriate:

 - It is inaccurate to assume that “using Web Components automatically yields local rendering only”.
-- UI updates in Nablla remain completely within the standard DOM processing pipeline.
+- UI updates in Sercrod remain completely within the standard DOM processing pipeline.
-- Local-looking repaints are due to the internal strategies of the environment, not to custom rendering algorithms implemented by Nablla.
+- Local-looking repaints are due to the internal strategies of the environment, not to custom rendering algorithms implemented by Sercrod.

-### 5.4 The assumptions adopted by Nablla
+### 5.4 The assumptions adopted by Sercrod

-With these observations as a base, the Nablla type model adopts the following stance:
+With these observations as a base, the Sercrod type model adopts the following stance:

 - Rather than optimizing rendering itself, the model focuses on clearly defining **how** the DOM is described and **how** it is updated.
 - Performance depends largely on how directly and simply the model uses the DOM engine, and on how much additional abstraction is avoided.